 Many of the Sisters of St. Mary of Oregon receive a book with the daily readings for Mass, Morning and Evening Prayer.
 Some of the readings include short biographies.
-In 2016, the Sisters are studying the lives of women who were foundresses of religious communities in the United States and elsewhere.
+In 2016, the Sisters studied the lives of women who were foundresses of religious communities in the United States and elsewhere.
 The Sisters invite you to join them in learning more about these saintly women leaders.

 January 2016 – Blessed Anna Rose Gattorno was the Foundress of the Daughters of St. Anne.
 Their mission was to be “Servants of the poor and ministers of mercy.”

 February 2016 – As the founder of the Mission Helpers of the Sacred Heart, Mother Mary Demetrias Cunningham devoted her life to fighting discrimination against the African American community and helping immigrants, the deaf and the poor.